Parenthood: Join our expert panel as they explore one of life’s biggest decisions

 It’s a vast topic.
 One that we are going to attempt to explore in a free virtual event: The Parenthood Question.

-Join host Harriet Hall with an expert panel including The Independent’s Women’s Correspondent Maya Oppenheim, Professor Pragya Agarwal, Behavioural and Data Scientist and author of books including (M)otherhood, Professor Joyce Harper, author of Your Fertile Years and mother of three IVF children, Yvonne John, author and Gateway Women facilitator for the involuntarily childless, and Caspar Salmon, single dad, author and podcaster.
+Join host Harriet Hall with an expert panel including The Independent’s Women’s Correspondent Maya Oppenheim, Professor Pragya Agarwal, Behavioural and Data Scientist and author of books including (M)otherhood, Professor Joyce Harper, author of Your Fertile Years and mother of three IVF children, Yvonne John, author and Gateway Women facilitator for the involuntarily childless, and Caspar Salmon, co-parent, author and podcaster.

 This free virtual event will take place on 23 March at 6.30pm and will last one hour.